chef-boneyard/openssl/README.md

 - A resource for generating dhparam.pem files.
 - An attribute-driven recipe for upgrading OpenSSL packages.

+NOTE: All resources in this cookbook are now built-into Chef 14.4 and later so this cookbook is no longer necessary to use those resources.
+When Chef 15.4 is released (Aug 2019) the resources will be removed from this cookbook as all users should be running Chef 14.4 or later.

 ## Platforms

 - Debian / Ubuntu derivatives